AdyGCode/SaaS-BED-Notes/Session-04/S04-Reflection-Exercises.md

 ---

-# Session 03 Exercises & Journals
+# Session 03 Reflection Exercises

 ## Complete the in class exercises